-It’s nearly November already, which means if you are an avid hunter like myself, you’ve already been out kicking the bush testing your skills.
-Because I work for a living, I suppose I could be considered a weekend warrior – not too uncommon among us hunting kind.
+Fall is fast approaching, which means if you’re an avid hunter, you’ve already been out kicking the bush testing your skills.
+Because I work during the week, I suppose I can be considered a weekend warrior – not too uncommon among us hunting kind.

 Fortunately, I corrected my faulty actions in Iceland simply by cleaning my shotgun.
 Yes, it was as simple as that, and I was back up and firing dependably.